About the Program

 What are my next steps after completing my Graduate Certificate in Conflict Resolution and Mediation?

 As the objective of the Conflict Resolution and Mediation Graduate Certificate is to teach students skills that can be used in a variety of settings, our program allows students the flexibility to utilize the skills learned in the ways that fit their professional goals.

 Many students would like tools to better solve conflicts they find themselves needing to mitigate in their work, such as managers dealing with disputing employees or social service providers managing disagreements within client systems.
 Some learners may seek this training to foster healthy resolution to conflicts they find themselves in.
 Yet other students are interested in providing formal conflict resolution to people in the process of a divorce.

 Regardless of how one might like to apply this training, the skills learned in these courses are applicable to countless professional and personal settings, and employers appreciate seeing conflict resolution training as part of anyone's background.

 After completing the Fundamentals of Mediation class, can I be a mediator?

-The State of Colorado does not regulate who can offer mediation services, and utilizing conflict resolution tools does not require association in any professional association, but some students may wish to pursue association membership as a professional goal.
+The State of Colorado does not regulate who can offer mediation services, and utilizing conflict resolution tools does not require membership in any professional association, but some students may wish to pursue association membership as a professional goal.
 Students who wish to pursue recognition by an association as a professional mediator are responsible for gaining practice experience required by the association.
 Please be aware that some states do regulate mediators, so please see the last link under professional organizations if you wish to practice mediation in a state other than Colorado.

-Our foundation coursework, provided via SOWK 551: Fundamentals of Mediation satisfies the industry standard of 40 hours of classroom time, which is one of the requirements usually set by professional conflict resolution associations, in addition to practice hours and professional development.
+Our foundation coursework, provided via SOWK 551: Fundamentals of Mediation, satisfies the industry standard of 40 hours of classroom time, which is one of the requirements usually set by professional conflict resolution associations, in addition to practice hours and professional development.
 For more information about membership of a professional conflict resolution association, please visit the web pages listed below.